-The heart-warming rags-to-riches tale of a little girl who finds herself transported from a New York orphanage to the luxurious world of millionaire Oliver Warbucks, the show features plenty of memorable songs, including It's A Hard Knock Life and the legendary Tomorrow.
+A heart-warming rags-to-riches story of a little girl who finds herself transported from a New York orphanage to the luxurious world of millionaire Oliver Warbucks, the show features plenty of memorable songs, including It's A Hard Knock Life, I Don’t Need Anything But You, Easy Street and, of course, the legendary Tomorrow.

 7.30pm with 2.30pm show Wed & Sat

 It’s the hard knock life, especially for the children of Miss Hannigan’s orphanage.
 Toughened up by life in the Big Apple, you wouldn’t pick a fight with this gang of girls!
 Cheeky and charming, they’re brilliant in every scene.
 Leader of the ragtag bunch is Annie (Ava Smith for this show), bursting with attitude, hopefulness and wit.
 Classic number It’s The Hard Knock Life is perfectly delivered.